 There is no doubt that individual investors are more likely to buy into a REIT that offers beautiful aerial imagery highlighting all the components of a property a conventional home buyer would look for in a listing.

-To summarize, REIT’s can leverage drones to both protect and market their assets As a marketing tool, drone footage can be used as advertising content in the same way it is used in residential and commercial real estate.
+To summarize, REITs can leverage drones to both protect and market their assets As a marketing tool, drone footage can be used as advertising content in the same way it is used in residential and commercial real estate.
 In addition, this footage provides a sense of security for investors, and a viable element of security for the overseers of these properties as they work to not only manage returns, but the assets themselves.
+Visit our residential real estate drone photography services page and schedule a flight today.